voidseg/jack-volume/README.md

 How to Use
 ----------
-You should be able to run jack-volume by simply type `jack-volume` in a terminal. jack-volume is configured only by its parameters.
+First start a JACK server.
+Then you should be able to run jack-volume by simply typing `jack-volume` in a terminal. jack-volume is configured only by its parameters.

 Usage: